 A 1999 graduate of Northridge High School (Johnstown, Ohio), Joey was a three time State Qualifier and two time State placer, only surrendering four offensive points in his senior season.

-Simcoe resides in North Baltimore with his wife Sally, daughter Savana and his two sons Joey and Maddox.
+Simcoe resides in North Baltimore with his wife Sally, daughter Savana, and two sons Joey and Maddox.